DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 The last two sentences, I ask the model to clarify any assumptions and questions.
 I've always found to be really useful and this was true for this project.

-Kilo (using xAI: Grok Code Fast 1) came back to me with a couple of clarifications.
+Kilo Code (using xAI: Grok Code Fast 1) came back to me with a couple of clarifications.
 Firstly on the mapping library to use:

 ```
 What map library or API do you prefer for displaying the interactive map (e.g., Leaflet, Google Maps, OpenStreetMap, or another)?